What a Cartoon!: The Cartoon Cartoon Show (1998–2002)

 After What a Cartoon! ended its run in 1997, Fred Seibert left Hanna-Barbera in 1997 to launch Frederator Studios.
 In 1998, Sam Register, who was Cartoon Network's vice president at the time, took over What a Cartoon!, and two years later, turned them into The Cartoon Cartoon Show.
+Production of this series was handed over to Cartoon Network Productions.
 Register would later create Hi Hi Puffy AmiYumi for Cartoon Network in 2004.
 Two Cartoon Cartoon shorts were produced in 1998 and three in 1999.
 All Cartoon Cartoon shorts produced between 2000 and 2001 were entered in The Big Pick, a contest to choose the newest Cartoon Cartoon.
 The shorts premiered on Cartoon Cartoon Fridays in the weeks leading up to "The Big Pick" and the winner was revealed during the actual event.
 The winners were The Grim Adventures of Billy & Mandy, in 2000, and Codename: Kids Next Door, in 2001.

 In 2002, eight new shorts premiered during the Cartoon Cartoon Weekend Summerfest.
 They did not compete against one another.
 These were the final Cartoon Cartoon shorts before the brand name was dropped.
 One short, LowBrow, was given its own series under the name Megas XLR.